gweis/collective.recipe.platform/src/collective/recipe/platform/README.txt

 Limitations:
 ============

-The recipe currently only generates platform strings for darwin10 and darwin9.
-Due to the simplicity of the recipe itself, it should not be hard ta add further platform-prefixes.
+The recipe currently only generates platform strings for darwin10, darwin9 and darwin8.
+Due to the simplicity of the recipe itself, it should not be hard to add further platform-prefixes.
 (Patches and other contributions are welcome).

 Example usage
 =============